git-town/git-town/documentation/tutorial.md

 ## Creating a pull request

 When you are done, you run `git pr`.
-It opens your browser with the GitHub page for creating a new pull request.
+It opens your browser with the GitHub page for creating a new pull request for your current branch.
 You fill out the title and description, tag the reviewers, and submit.